- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 “Consulting companies like to create “uni-crop” software environments which allow them to have large numbers of consultants in a relatively smaller number of applications.
 Consulting companies overstate their software coverage and resource specialization to their clients on a routine basis.
 They will often hire independent consultants off of the market (as the client could have done) and then present the independent consultant as if they are a full-time employee, and that represent furthermore, the consulting company was somehow responsible for developing their skills.
 The consulting firms demand a significant margin on the resources even if they just met the resource a week ago.”

 Disguising Simplistic Platitudes that are False as Advice

-The largest entities in the space state things, and they become the accepted truth, but being big means (appears to mean at the very least) that you can get away without having to provide evidence.
+The largest entities in the space state things and become the accepted truth, but being big means (appears to mean at the very least) that you can get away without providing evidence.
 You can merely assert.
 And assert in the face of all the contradictory evidence.